thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ### Input, Output and Errors

-* The plugins are called by the sm-agent using a child process for each action.
+* The plugins are called by the sm-agent using a child process for each action, spawned from within the directory the plugin is located.
+* A plugin that serves a child device can use the subfolder name where the plugin's process is spawned (current working directoy) as child device Id, since these are the same by definition.
 * Beside command `update-list` there is no input beyond the command arguments, and a plugin that does not implement `update-list` can close its `stdin`.
 * The `stdout` and `stderr` of the process running a plugin command are captured by the sm-agent.